"Do No Harm" (10 p.m., NBC, TV-14) offers a curious blend of medical procedural mixed with a 21st-century update of "Dr. Jekyll and Mr. Hyde."

 Handsome and headstrong, neurosurgeon Jason Cole (Steven Pasquale, "Rescue Me") has a devil of a time multitasking.
 From 8:25 a.m. to 8:25 p.m., he's the darling of patients and quite a few colleagues.
 But in the dark hours, he turns into Ian Price, a violent sadist.

 For years, the good doctor has been keeping Price bottled up with narcotics, essentially putting himself into a 12-hour coma every night.
 But lately, he's begun to prove resistant to even the strongest doses.
 Colleagues convince him it would be better to confront the evil Ian and work out his demons.
+His decision to do just that offers an excuse for future helpings of "Harm."

 Don't expect too many -- and not just because it's up against the popular "Elementary" on CBS.
 Forgetting the fact it's nonsensical, "Harm" just can't find the right tone.
 Saddled with a preposterous story, "Harm" plays it straight, which makes it silly.